 EU leaders also agreed to make reconstruction aid available for Georgia and to press for a free trade deal and a relaxed visa regime for its citizens.
 They agreed to help organise an international donors’ conference for Georgia.
 External affairs commissioner Benita Ferrero-Waldner said €110 million would be needed to help an estimated 20 000 - 30 000 displaced people.

 The EU has sought to strengthen its ties with Georgia in recent years, especially since the bloc’s eastward expansion in 2004.
-Under its European neighbourhood policy, the EU offers Georgia financial support for economic and political reform.
+Under its, the EU offers Georgia financial support for economic and political reform.
 Ms Ferrero-Waldner said the EU would step up those efforts and deepen ties with Ukraine and Moldova, also covered by the policy.